 In the case of whole life policy there is one disadvantage in that the assured must continue to pay the premium even during his old age when he is no more employed.
 Under the limited payment life policy premiums are payable for a selected number of years or until death, if, earlier.
 The assured knows how much he will be required to payable only at the how long he lives.
 The sum insured becomes payable only at the how long he lives.
-The sum insured.
+The sum insured becomes payable only at the death of the insured.
 It is a suitable policy to meet the family needs.